akb89/pyfn/experiments/README.md

 - [x] XP051: semafor on FN 1.5 FT with MXPOST + MST + HIERARCHY
 - [x] XP052: semafor on FN 1.5 FT + EX with MXPOST + MST + HIERARCHY
 - [-] XP053: open-sesame on FN 1.7 FT with MXPOST
-- [-] XP054: semafor on FN 1.7 FT with MXPOST + MST
+- [x] XP054: semafor on FN 1.7 FT with MXPOST + MST
 - [-] XP055: open-sesame on FN 1.7 FT with NLP4J + MST
 - [x] XP056: semafor on FN 1.7 FT with NLP4J + MST
 - [-] XP057: open-sesame on FN 1.7 FT with NLP4J + BMST